 2) Significantly Not As Described (SNAD): The customer states the product they received is significantly different from what the merchant described.

-When any of the above happens, PayPal will send you an email notification of the dispute.
-They’ll equally open a case in the PayPal Resolution Center, the exclusive communication platform where customers and merchants can resolve disputes.
+When any of the above happens, PayPal will send you an email notification of the dispute process under purchase protection.
+They'll equally open a case in the PayPal Resolution Center, the exclusive communication platform where customers and merchants can resolve disputes.

 How to Win Item Not Received PayPal Dispute